kaotty/kaotty.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year CS student at Peking University, working with Prof. Yisen Wang, Prof. Lin Yang, and Prof. Amy Zhang.
-I will be starting my PhD at UC Berkeley in August.
+I'm a first-year PhD student at UC Berkeley EECS, supervised by Prof. Somayeh Sojoudi.
+I graduated from Peking University previously, working with Prof. Yisen Wang and Prof. Lin Yang.
+My current research interests are self-supervised learning and reinforcement learning.
 Please feel free to contact me if you are interested in collaboration!

-Email: kaiwenhu [at] stu (dot) pku (dot) edu (dot) cn
+Email: kaiwen_hu [at] berkeley (dot) edu

 ## News